Ladlijha/CRIME-DATA-EDA/README.md

-In this file one can use steps like a.Data Loading b.Data Cleansing c.Visulization
+In this file one can see steps like a.Data Loading b.Data Cleansing c.Visulization